 When the socialists arose they embraced many of the goals true liberals were seeking.
 But these socialists thought it possible to achieve liberal ends through the use of State force, in other words while adopting liberal goals they clung to conservative means.
-As the socialist/communist movement evolved certain erroneous premises they had embraced pushed many into a totalitarian camp.
+As the socialist/communist movement evolved certain erroneous premises, which they had embraced, pushed many into a totalitarian camp.
 At that point these “Leftists” had ceased seeking even liberal ends and had become full-fledged conservatives preserving the political power structure through coercive means.

 It is from this perspective that I wish to discuss the impact of Harvey Milk.

-One thing that is clear from the documentary, The Times of Harvey Milk, is Harvey passionately believed in trying to help those who were hurt, or oppressed, by the legal/political system of his day.
+One thing is clear from the documentary, The Times of Harvey Milk, Harvey passionately believed in trying to help those who were hurt, or oppressed, by the legal/political system of his day.
 He spoke of the needs of the various minorities to work together to defend their rights.
-This passion comes right out of the historical nature of classical liberalism.
+This passion comes right out of the historical roots of classical liberalism.
 Unfortunately it is a passion many libertarians have forgotten, to the detriment of libertarianism in general.

 Classical liberalism originated, not as an economic philosophy, but as a philosophy defending the rights of minorities.
-Freedom of religious dissent was a battle nascent liberals were fighting well before Adam Smith penned his Wealth of Nations (1776).
+Freedom of religious dissent was a battle the nascent liberals were fighting well before Adam Smith penned his Wealth of Nations (1776).
 Milton’s neo-liberal defense of free speech, Areopagitica, was published in 1643.
 John Locke’s essay, A Letter Concerning Toleration, was published in 1689.
-Both of these documents, while pushing boundaries for freedom, still made compromises to state control which modern libertarians (or many left-liberals) would no longer accept.
+Both of these documents, while pushing boundaries for freedom, still made compromises to state control which modern libertarians (or many left-liberals) would no longer make.
 But, certainly in their day, they were radical calls for expanding individual freedom.

-It should be remembered these early liberals, arguing for expansion of freedom of thought, faced obstacles later economic liberals did not face.
+It should be remembered these early liberals, while arguing for expansion of freedom of thought, faced obstacles later economic liberals did not face.
 While advocates of free trade were opposed by the landed interests and big business of the day, they did not face the Holy Inquisition, trials for heresy, mob violence, or execution.
 Of course, even today, modern libertarians find it easier to defend economic liberalism as “conservatives” will still do their level best to punish us for any forays into social liberalism — hence the reason so many “libertarian” think tanks and organizations don’t talk about social aspects of freedom.
-But, for a libertarian to avoid social freedom, it is like a sprinter trying to run with just one leg.
+But, for a libertarian to avoid social freedom, it’s like a sprinter trying to run with just one leg.
 You can do it, but is it really worth the effort?

 State power always has been, and always will be, the sanctuary of the rich and powerful.
 It protects them from the competitive nature of markets and from the wishes and will of the consumers and workers.
 This is why true liberals have opposed efforts by pseudo-liberals on the Left to expand state power.
-We believe such power inherently counter-productive and destructive to the well being of all of but a rich and powerful elite.
+We believe such power is inherently counter-productive and destructive to the well being of all but a rich and powerful elite.
 Such power structures, however, are particularly destructive to the well being of the most vulnerable groups in our society.

-Classical liberalism has always been about the emancipation of all people and the legal equality of all people, in a regime of freedom.
+Classical liberalism has always been about the emancipation of all people and the legal equality of all, in a regime of freedom.
 Economic liberty is incredibly important, but not as an end in itself.
 Economic freedom is necessary to achieve the social goals of classical liberalism.
 Economic freedom means the power elites can’t confiscate the wealth of the working classes.
 Economic freedom makes emancipation of the Jews, women, gays, and even “illegal” immigrants possible.
 Economic freedom is always a necessary component in the real liberal’s agenda: the full emancipation of the individual to live their life, as they wish, provided they respect the equal rights of others.
 Economic freedom is the means to the social goals of liberalism.
 Classical liberals would argue economic freedom is the necessary means for achieving those goals.